 variety of topics and are available to answer your specific questions.

 Your voice is heard in the legislature.
 Four paid lobbyists act as year round

 advocates for the manufactured housing communities.
 In addition, MHCW state officers and staff press your issues with legislators and testify on your behalf.

-MHCW is now online with legislative information, electronic forms ordering,
+MHCW is now online with legislative information, FREE forms with your membership,

-management advice and much more.
+management advice, frequently asked questions, government agency links, calendar with upcoming MHCW events and much more.
 Visit us at www.mhcw.org .

 Through the MHCW Committee to Protect Property Rights (CPPR), your rights

 as owners are protected and may be advanced through the courts.
 MHCW has